The Belongings

 A gift from comic strip pioneer Walt Kelly, who drew his signature character Pogo thanking Sam for writing something, presumably uncredited.

-Sam’s friend, actress Elsa Lanchester, best known as the Bride of Frankenstein.
+Sam’s friend, actress and singer Elsa Lanchester, best known as the Bride of Frankenstein.

 A Halloween greeting from the family of Ray Bradbury, drawn by his daughter.